project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10-min-with-sean-kidney-the-100-trillion-bond-market-everyone-in-regen-ag-should-know-about.md

 ---
-title: 10 min with Sean Kidney, the $100 trillion bond market everyone in regen ag should know about
+title: 10 Min With Sean Kidney The 100 Trillion Bond Market Everyone In Regen Ag Should Know About
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-09-10)